Winter 1992-1993

 feature

 Keep running ads for Good Vibrations!
 It’s a good-humored, woman-positive enterprise, and an important resource for women who want to explore (and enjoy!) their sexuality without braving sleaze stores.
-Splitting our bodies from our spirits cripples both.
-Shalom, by SUSAN ROTHBAUM, Minneapolis, MN I have enjoyed my subscription to LILITH for four years (it was a gift to...
+Splitting our...
 Read more »